cardano-foundation/CIPs/CIP-XXX/CIP-XXX.md

   BuiltinByteString`
 * `builtinReplicate :: BuiltinInteger -> BuiltinInteger -> BuiltinByteString`

-We assume the following costing:
+We assume the following costing, for both memory and execution time:

 | Operation | Cost |
 |-----------|------|